markojerkic/maturalac/README.md

 # Maturalac
-Androdid app for studying for Državna Matura
+Android app for studying for Državna Matura